rw9999/Security-notes/Chapter 1-9/Chapter 2/readme.md

 means that threat actors use to obtain that access

 **Email and Social Media**

-- most commonly exploited threat vectors
+Most commonly exploited threat vectors

 Phishing messages, spam messages, and other email-borne attacks are a simple way to gain access to an organization's network